-If you’d like to apply to become a Certified Living Inquiries Facilitator, you are welcome to apply to join our upcoming training course, which will begin this September.
+If you’d like to become a Certified Living Inquiries Facilitator, you are welcome to apply to join our 2019-2020 training course.

 Conducted in small online groups with a high trainer-to-student ratio, facilitator training generally takes about a year to complete.
 For some it may take a little less time and for others considerably more.

 Training is a profound, challenging and very rich experience for everyone who embarks on it.
 Over the months, strong bonds develop between course participants.
 Every trainee deepens into their own looking as an essential part of the course, as well as learning the skills to facilitate others.
-Based in mindfulness, the Living Inquiries are lifelong tools for both our own looking and working with others in a variety of contexts and settings.
+The Living Inquiries become embodied lifelong tools for both our own looking and working with others in a variety of contexts and settings.
 Our trainees have a wide variety of backgrounds, including mindfulness and meditation teaching, psychotherapy, social work and addiction/recovery.

 If you become a certified facilitator, you will have the freedom to develop your individual Living Inquiries practice alongside many others in the Living Inquiries community.

 To be considered for training, we require you to have personal experience of the Living Inquiries as either a Deepening Course participant or by having a series of private sessions with a Senior Facilitator/Trainer.

 If you feel interested in or ready for training, the first step is to talk it through with one of the Senior Facilitator/Trainers.
 Once you are willing and able to directly experience what’s possible with the Inquiries, we’ll ask you to complete a pre-training questionnaire.
 If the trainers feel you are ready for training, you will be offered a place on the next training.
 This process gives you the opportunity to reflect at each stage before you commit to training.